alexlopesbr/Python-exercises/README.md

 0. Create a program that says 'Hello World!' on the screen.
 0. Make a program that reads a person's name and displays a welcome message.
+0. Create a program that reads two numbers and shows the sum between them.
+0. Make a program that reads something from the keyboard and displays its primitive type and all possible information about it on the screen.